sskuwar/sskuwar.github.io/_pages/cv.md

 ## SERVICE AND LEADERSHIP
+* Article reviewer for: Article reviewing for:
-* Article reviewer for PLOS ONE
+    *   PLOS ONE
+    *   Archives of Insect Biochemistry & Physiology
+    *   MDPI - Insects
+    *   MDPI - International Journal of Molecular Sciences
+    *   Biology — Open Access Journal of Biochemistry & Molecular Biology
+    *   Life — Open Access Journal of Origins and Evolution of Life

 [Detailed Curriculum Vitae in PDF format.](http://sskuwar.github.io/files/Suyog-Kuwar-Resume.pdf)